copasi/model_replicator/tests/0021_TwinsIgnoreCompartment/README.md

 - gv file reads well
 - produces an expected warning about parameter scan
 - produces no other warning or error
-- two compartment replicates are created
-- medium unit is created
+- no new compartments were created
+- original compartments are still in the model
+- all species are in the original compartments
-- transport reactions are created
+- transport reaction between the two units exists